peterhinch/micropython-msgpack/README.md

 # 5. Extension module

-The `umsgpack_ext` module extends `umsgpack` to support `complex`, `set` and `tuple` types, but its design facilitates adding further Python built-in types or types supported by other libraries.
-Support is entirely transparent to the
-application: the added types behave in the same way as native types.
+The `umsgpack_ext` module extends `umsgpack` to support `complex`, `set`, `tuple` and `Pin` types, but its design facilitates adding further Python built-in types or types supported by other libraries.
+Support is entirely transparent to the application: the added types behave in the same way as native types.

 The following examples may be pasted at the REPL:
 ```python